-Integrity Certification Stat Child and Adult Care Food Food and Nutrition Division Nevada Department of Agriculture
+Integrity Certification Statement/ Child and Adult Care Food Program CACFP

+Food and Nutrition Division

 Date of Birth: (MM/DD/YYYY)

 Business Name:

 Business mailing address:

 Email address:

 Full Legal name: (Include Middle Name) Job Title/Position:

-Legal Signature
+Legal Signature Date

-Any organization or individual that provides false information on this form will be subject to applicable civil or criminal penalties.
+Any organization or inc civil or criminal penalt dividual that provides false information on this form will be subject to applicable ies.

-Date

-FOR SPONSOR USE ONLY: Identify that this individual is not on the National Disqualified List (NDL).
-Name/Date:
+FOR SPONSOR USE OF Name/Date: NLY: Identify that this individual is not on the National Disqualified List (NDL).